-Microbusiness Training Centre Inc. (MBTC) and any of its operating subsidiaries aspires to abide by the ten principles of the Canadian Standards Association’s Model Code for the Protection of Personal Information.
+Microbusiness Training Centre Inc. (MBTC) aspires to abide by the ten principles of the Canadian Standards Association’s Model Code for the Protection of Personal Information.
 The Standard addresses the ways in which organizations collect, use and disclose personal information.
 It also addresses the rights of individuals to have access to their personal information and to have it corrected if necessary.

 The code’s 10 principles and MBTC’s policies associated with those principles are:

-Ø Clients – those individuals who register in a training program or course operated by MBTC or one of its agents (community partners).
-This can include extensive personal information that will clearly identify the individual and may include their name, address, various types of communication information, social insurance number, demographic information, financial information and/or other personal information typically identified as required on a registration form.
+Clients – those individuals who register in a program or course operated by MBTC or one of its agents (community partners).
+This can include extensive personal information that will clearly identify the individual and may include their name, address, various communication information, social insurance number, demographic information, financial information and other personal information typically identified as required on a registration form.

 Where applicable, MBTC and its agents also abide by Provincial Protection of Privacy Acts with respect to maintaining confidentiality of information in its possession.